NSombekke/Logic-LLM/blogpost.md

 (C) Go to the second floor passing the yellow room and then go to the third floor

 ------
+While simpler examples may not necessitate a context for trace generation, for more intricate trace generation tasks, a prompt enriched with domain descriptions is utilized.

+###### Environmental Setup
+In our study, we employ a test set derived from the planning domain introduced by Oh et al. [4], featuring a 3D grid world denoted as $\epsilon_1$.
+This environment consists of three floors, six rooms, and a single landmark.
+For testing purposes, we utilized existing natural language descriptions and corresponding LTL formulas provided by Oh et al.'s and manually added multiple-choice answers.

+These elements within the grid world are organized into distinct levels of abstraction, with floors designated as level 2, rooms as level 1, and the landmark as level 0.
+Each natural language specification provided in our investigation is limited to a single sentence and a predefined set of atomic propositions.
+Although there is no explicit restriction on the set of atomic propositions, specific guidelines are outlined in the task description.
+The LLM is asked to pick a possible path for the drone to follow, by checking if the trace is valid for the $M_{\psi}$.
+Unlike previous approaches that utilize trajectory planners fed with LTL expressions, we introduce the predefined environment directly into the multiple-choice questions in natural language format, under the *context* section of the prompt.

 #### Language Grounding Results